lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 While there are upsides, there too are challenges.
-Features that we take for granted such as stats, reactions and comments, all require a bit of programming.
+Features that we take for granted such as stats, reactions and comments, all require a bit of coding.
 Nothing extravagant, but it's still not the same as using a ready-to-go platform.
-This isn't necessarily a downside if you don't mind programming.
+This isn't necessarily a downside if you don't mind coding.
 It wasn't a downside for me either.
 I found it an opportunity to learn a few tools I had not used before e.g. Jekyll and GitHub Actions.